callemall/tea-sql-challenge/README.md

 Write a query to return the list of suppliers that WWI has purchased from, along with # of invoices paid, # of invoices still outstanding, and average invoice amount.

 ## Challenge 4
-Using "unit price" and "recommended retail price", which item in the warehouse has the lowest gross profit amount?
+Considering sales volume, which item in the warehouse has the lowest gross profit amount?
 Which item has the highest?
 What is the **median** gross profit across all items in the warehouse?

 ## Submission